- Brand name

 When to take it

-Taking it at the same time each day will have the best effect.
-It will also help you remember when to take it.
+Taking it at the same time each day will have the best effect and will also help you remember when to take it.
 If you are taking gabapentin three times a day, do not allow more than 12 hours between doses.

 How long to take it for